 SFG has been working in the Philippines since 2013, providing scientific and economic expertise to inform fishery reform efforts in this large island nation.
 The Philippines is one of the world’s leading producers of fish, capturing about three million tons of fish, crustaceans, and mollusks every year.

-SFG has been working in the Western and Central Pacific Ocean since 2016, evaluating alternative approaches for sustainably managing the bigeye, skipjack, and yellowfin tuna populations that call this region’s waters home.
+SFG has been working in the Western and Central Pacific Ocean since 2016, evaluating alternative approaches for the Partires of the Nauru Agreement (PNA) to sustainably managing their bigeye, skipjack, and yellowfin tuna stocks.
 The multispecies, multigear tuna fishery in the Western and Central Pacific is one of the largest and most valuable fisheries in the world, accounting for about 60% of global tuna harvest.